iiisong/Georgia-Tech-Notes/HTS 2100/8-30-TheTroubleWithWilderness.md

 # Wilderness embodies a dualist vision in which the human is outside natural
 - If true, our presense is its downfall

+- Worse is to live in urbanized areas but pretend our *real* home is in the wilderness
+    - falsely gives ourselves permission to evade responsibility for our own lives
+    - we end up pick and choosing what we want and neglect the rest
+    - we believe that we would get the safety and priviledges of urban living while not having to deal with the negative aspects

+## It is not the things we label as wilderness tha are the problem -- for nonhuman nature and large tracts of the natural world *do* deserve protection -- but rather what we ourselves mean when we use the label.
+- Defenders of biological diversity use "untouched" ecosystems as the best and richest repositories of undiscovered species
+    - paradox is that biological diversity is likely to survive only by most viligant and self-conscious management of the ecosystem
+    - ideology of wilderness is direct in conflict with what we are trying to protect

+- Single species preservation efforts is on weak standing, lots of vulnerability
+- cultural imperialism aspects of environmental "protection," rainforest good examples

+- We have been manipulating natural world for as long as we have record of
+# If nature dies because we enter it, then the only way to savee nature is to kill ourselves

+- Earth First!
+Dave Foreman sentiment that wilderness has been losing since sart of faarms
+    - Foreman the TR style
+- IF we set too high of a stock on wilderness, too many other corners of the earth become less than natural and too many other people become less than human, thereb y giving us permission not to care much about their sufferingg and fate.
+- "inconsequential" environmental problem maily affect poor people
+    - long affiliation between wildeerness and wealth
+- "Wilderness experience"
+    - nearly exclusive to high class privilidges

+- We should try exploring the sublime wilderness in our own neighborhoods

+- "Wilderness is a place where, sybolically at least, we try to withould our power to ddominate."

+## Striking power of the wild is of its wonder

+- Tree in garden no less worthy of our wonder and respect as an old old tree

+# Try to not view things in bipolar moral scales divided by human and nonhuman, unnatural and natural, fallen and unfallen.
+Instead, we should embrace full continuum of natural and cultural landscape which we permit ourselves to celebrate without needlessly deigrating others

+- A person with a clear heart  and open mind can experience the wilderrrness anywhere on earth.
+It is a quality of one's own subconsciousness.
+The planet is a wild place and always will be.

+- Wilderlife should not be there only, but also here.